(Article #2 in 3 Article Series on the Kingdom of God)

 Why didn’t Paul (who I and many others believe wrote the book of Hebrews) write about the lion lying down with the lamb, the vine and the fig tree, the law going forth out of Zion and the coming world peace with Jesus ruling from physical Jerusalem?
 This would have been a great place to talk to a Jewish audience about the restoration of the kingdom of Israel, but he didn’t.

 The fact is Israel has been given better promises than a long physical life on earth with rain in due season and old men dreaming dreams or every man sitting under his vine and fig tree.
 The new covenant is based on better promises than these.
-It’s about eternal life when we are changed, become a part of that spiritual realm and “bear the image of the heavenly” (I Cor.
+“And this is the promise that He has promised us– eternal life” (I John 2:25).
+The good message is about eternal life when we are changed, become a part of that spiritual realm and “bear the image of the heavenly” (I Cor.
 15:49).
+When we are no longer flesh and blood, but rather changed to spirit we will inherit the Kingdom of God.

 During the millennium, in the wonderful world tomorrow, with the Messiah reigning in the physical Jerusalem, human beings will still be keeping the Feast of Tabernacles.
 Think about it!
 Five hundred years from now farmers, who years earlier as children played with lions & lambs, whose great, great, great grandfathers beat their swords into plowshares, who are living under their vine & fig tree at a time of world peace will still be keeping the Feast of Tabernacles.
 If the gospel kingdom is the millennial kingdom, the kingdom they are living in, then why are they still keeping the Feast about a coming kingdom?
 It’s because as human beings they will be confessing that while in this flesh they are strangers and sojourners on the earth seeking a heavenly city whose builder and maker is God.
 While tabernacling in fleshly bodies they will be groaning to be clothed with immortality because, even though they are dwelling in the messianic kingdom, there is another kingdom they are seeking to inherit, because flesh and blood cannot inherit the Kingdom of God.
 To be in the Kingdom of God means you are a spirit being.
 Jesus told His disciples that whoever is least in the Kingdom of God will be greater than John the Baptist (Luke 7:28).